 Not including the obvious elimination of chemical treatments, this list of tips for retaining length contains all you need to maintain a healthy head of hair.
 They are categorized by care/maintenance and styling.

 - Nix shampoos with sulfates.
 Sulfates strip the hair of needed moisture and natural oil, drying it out.

 - Pre-poo (pre-shampoo) your hair with coconut oil or olive oil.
 Coconut oil helps hair retain its protein levels, thus preventing damage.
 It also limits the amount of water the strands absorb, preventing wear and tear (from expansion and contraction) over time.
 Both natural oils protect the hair from being stripped when you shampoo.

-- Deep condition your hair with a moisturizing deep conditioner after every wash.
-Consider using a gentle heat source like a microwave cap or by wrapping a towel around your head (or rocking a wool cap) to generate some body heat of your own.
+- Deep condition your hair after every wash.
+Consider using a gentle heat source like a microwave cap or by wrapping a towel around your head or a wool cap to generate some body heat of your own.

 - Use an old t-shirt for drying.
-No microfiber or towel drying.
-Contrary to popular belief, microfiber rips the hair out.
-It acts like velcro to our tresses!
 Towel drying frizzes the hair.
 Either air dry or use an old t-shirt.

 - Refrigerate your leave in conditioner.
 A cold leave in will help to seal your hair’s cuticle after washing.
 This is extremely helpful if you can’t take a cold water rinse.
 It will also increase the shine in your hair.